 Frequency Verbatim comments Strongly agree "Improvements to people's ability to move around without the use of personal cars but in a healthy, safe, sustainable way should be the focus going forward."
 85 "Anything that improves cycling and pedestrian infrastructure is to be strongly encouraged!"
 "Will make crossing safer" "Improved safety and prioritisation for pedestrians" "I want to be able to cycle safely in my local neighbourhood."
 Tend to agree "The proposal is interesting but how will the trees be saved?"
-41 "The overall scheme is aimed at improving the safety and utility of this busy area for all road users, including pedestrians.
-Raised pedestrian crossings are very effective - I am familiar with their use on Heath Road, Coxheath - a similarly busy and congested location.
-Improvements to the many junctions and general 'cooling' of traffic by localised 20mph speed limits are likely to make the route more attractive to walk or ride (cheaper too, when you factor in parking at the Railway station!).
-The reduction in motorised traffic resulting from people changing to travelling by bike or on foot will improve traffic flow for remaining motorised road users."
+"The overall scheme is aimed at improving the safety and utili busy area for all road users, including pedestrians.
+Raised pe crossings are very effective - I am familiar with their use on He Coxheath - a similarly busy and congested location.
+Improven the many junctions and general 'cooling' of traffic by localised speed limits are likely to make the route more attractive to wa (cheaper too, when you factor in parking at the Railway statio reduction in motorised traffic resulting from people changing to by bike or on foot will improve traffic flow for remaining motori users."
 Neither agree nor disagree "Wide enough footpaths and road wide enough to accommodate cars and bikes."
 13 "Reducing traffic will reduce business for the small shops along the route."

-"I feel the money could be spent better on road repairs.
-Our road in like a patch work quilt" Tend to disagree "It's totally fine for pedestrians as it is."
-"The whole project is not worth the money irrespective of where the money is coming from, Just make the area 20mph along with a lot of 25 other area's in & around Folkestone & Hawkinge & everyone will be safer anyway.
+a patch work quilt" Tend to disagree "It's totally fine for pedestrians as it is."
+"The whole project is not worth the money irrespective of where the money is coming from, Just make the area 20mph along with a lot of other area's in & around Folkestone & Hawkinge & everyone will be safer anyway.
 You cannot get to the area safely on a bike anyway so I would not be using the new cycle lanes for cycling anyway.
 So its ok for people living in the exact area with bikes but no one else.
 It will impact the shops in the area as people will not bother driving there."
-Strongly disagree 63 "I don't believe this proposal goes far enough to encourage the use of cycling as a mode of transport.
+Strongly disagree "I don't believe this proposal goes far enough to encourage the use of cycling as a mode of transport.
 There is no incentive for modal shift as there is no dedicated cycle route along the majority of the proposed scheme.
 I feel the original proposal should be incorporated into the final scheme design.
 An opportunity to look at the purchase of third party land was not explored, trees can be replanted with a more suitable species for the environment and if KCC is seeking to change the mindset of individuals to utilise a different mode of transport, such as a bicycle, this scheme does not promote that ethos."
 "The pavements are more than adequate along Cheriton high street."
 "No need.
 Waste of our money.
-Too few cyclists to warrant tearing up roads"
+Too few cyclists to warrant tearing up